Writer

 ~

-If an improved prisoner becomes a warden,
+If a corrected prisoner becomes a warden,

 he will still spend his life in the jail...